gallochris/cbb-docs/hugo_source/content/efficiency/03-offensive-and-defensive-efficiency.md

 Remember this is the number of points scored or allowed per **100 possessions**.
 Offensive efficiency _isn't_ an indication of how many points a team scores.
 Defensive efficiency _doesn't_ suggest how many points a team allows.

-The final score of this game was Marshall 81, Wichita State 75.
-Not 112-104.
+The final score of this game was Virginia 85, Texas Tech 77.
+Not 121-109.

-The average college basketball game features around 70 possessions.
-In our example above, the game featured about 72 possessions.
+In our example above, the game featured about 70 possessions.

 The Offensive Efficiency numbers are high because the statistic is over 100 possessions.
 Not 72 or 70.